Database Model Usage (Laravel Style)

 );

-// Retrieve the flight by the given attributes or instantiate it if it doesn't exist...
+// Retrieve the flight by name, creating an instance if it does not exist...

 ['name' => 'Flight 10'],